Please click above to read our lovely reviews

 If you wish your child to continue to receive milk at school, you have the option to pay for their milk directly through our company supplier, Cool Milk.
 You will need to visit their website, www.coolmilk.com as soon as possible and select “Register your child for milk here”, then follow the on-screen instructions to register.
 If you have any queries regarding your child’s registration, you will need to contact Cool Milk directly at email@example.com or call them on 0844 854 2913.

 If your child is over 5 and entitled to benefit based free school meals, school will fund the cost of their milk on your behalf.
 Please contact the school office if you think you may be eligible and would like your child to continue to receive milk.

 Ear piercings are permitted but only small studs may be worn which must be removed during all PE lessons sports activities.
 The jewellery remains the responsibility of the child if removed during the school day.
 The jewellery must be removed by the child themselves or covered with a plaster during PE & sports activities.

 Large hair accessories / fashion items are not permitted and are not part of the school uniform.
 Long hair should be tied up.

-Oak Class have won the attendance award for week beginning 20th November with 98.1% attendance.
+Aspen Class have won the attendance award for week beginning 12th February with 98.3% attendance.